gardener/gardener/docs/concepts/gardenlet.md

 - it was terminated with reason `Evicted`.
 - it was terminated with reason starting with `OutOf` (e.g., `OutOfCpu`).
 - it is stuck in termination (i.e., if its `deletionTimestamp` is more than `5m` ago).

-#### "Migration" Reconciler

-This reconciler is only active if the [`ForceRestore`](../deployment/feature_gates.md#list-of-feature-gates) feature gate is enabled in the `gardenlet` and if the `Seed` has owner checks enabled (i.e., `spec.setttings.ownerChecks.enabled=true`).
-It checks if the source `Seed` also has owner checks enabled.
-If not or if the `Shoot` is being deleted, it sets the `status.migrationStartTime` to `nil`.
-The controller updates the status to force restoration in the following cases:

-1. If the `Shoot` is annotated with `shoot.gardener.cloud/force-restore=true`.
-2. If the grace period for migration has elapsed (which is set in the `ShootMigrationControllerConfiguration` in the gardenlet's component configuration).
-3. If the last operation is `Migrate` and if `LastOperationStaleDuration` (which is also set in the `ShootMigrationControllerConfiguration` in the gardenlet's component configuration) has passed since the `lastUpdateTime` of the operation.

 ### [`ShootState` Controller](../../pkg/gardenlet/controller/shootstate)